Representing UK Flour Millers for almost 150 years

 [ii] National Diet and Nutrition Survey

-The aims of UK Flour Millers are to support its members to meet their customers needs by:
+UK Flour Millers supports its members in meeting their customers’ needs by:

 ⮞ Facilitating reliable, sustainable and affordable supplies

 ⮞ Enhancing the skills base within the industry through

 ⮞ Promoting good practice with regard to health and safety.

 ⮞ Providing a first point of contact for public or press to

 seek information regarding flour and milling.

 ⮞ Promoting the quality, benefits and safety of flour and

 ⮞ Communicating with and influencing governments and